C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 THC activates the CNR1, which inhibits [ADCY1][ADCY1] in the synaptic cleft, leading to a reduction in [ATP-cAMP transformation][ADC].
 This results in a chronic deficiency of the secondary messenger *cAMP*, and a reduction of *PKA* transcription, which is dependent on the *cAMP* concentration in the cell and may lead to a dystonia of *PKA* [gene regulation][gene regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected] [cannabinoid pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

 # Brain regions
-I don't know a lot about neurobiology yet.
-This article is just a primer; a compilation of basic neurobiological knowledge I gathered from the internet.
+I don't know anything about neurobiology yet.
+This article is just a primer; a compilation of basic neurobiological knowledge gathered from the internet.
 If you're interested in these topics, you probably already know most of what's being mentioned from here on.
-It's mostly Wikipedia.
+>!
+Spoiler: It's mostly Wikipedia.

 ## First Messenger - Ligand
 In  [biochemistry](https://en.wikipedia.org/wiki/Biochemistry "Biochemistry")  and  [pharmacology](https://en.wikipedia.org/wiki/Pharmacology "Pharmacology"), a  **ligand**  is a substance that forms a  [complex](https://en.wikipedia.org/wiki/Complex_(chemistry) "Complex (chemistry)")  with a  [biomolecule](https://en.wikipedia.org/wiki/Biomolecule "Biomolecule")  to serve a biological purpose.
 In protein-ligand binding, the ligand is usually a molecule which produces a signal by binding to a  [site](https://en.wikipedia.org/wiki/Binding_site "Binding site")  on a target  [protein](https://en.wikipedia.org/wiki/Protein "Protein").
 The binding typically results in a change of  [conformational isomerism](https://en.wikipedia.org/wiki/Conformational_isomerism "Conformational isomerism")  (conformation) of the target protein.
 In DNA-ligand binding studies, the ligand can be a small molecule, ion,[[1]](https://en.wikipedia.org/wiki/Ligand_(biochemistry)#cite_note-1)  or protein[[2]](https://en.wikipedia.org/wiki/Ligand_(biochemistry)#cite_note-2)  which binds to the  [DNA double helix](https://en.wikipedia.org/wiki/Nucleic_acid_double_helix "Nucleic acid double helix").
 The relationship between ligand and binding partner is a function of charge, hydrophobicity, and molecular structure.
 The instance of binding occurs over an infinitesimal range of time and space, so the rate constant is usually a very small number.